jollygoodjacob/OpenRES/README.md

 ### OpenRES application

+Once a user has installed OpenRES and generated all required layers, they can begin using the OpenRES application through the Processing Toolbar in QGIS.

 #### Step 6: Generate transects

 > **__Note:__** After transect generation, users should validate that each transect intersects valley bottoms and valleys properly.
 Due to geometry issues, it is possible that unexpected intersections can occur.